Frequently Asked Questions

 How long will it take to switch to a new supplier?

-The effective date of your choice depends on your next meter read date and can take three to eight weeks.
+The switch to your new supplier has to take place on the date of your next meter read.
+The effective date of service with your new supplier depends on your next meter read date and can take 11 to 40 days.

 I participated in a pre-pay program with my utility, but would like to choose another supplier.
 What happens to my money?